zhenyasav/fx/README.md

 > using the CLI, developers can "stack resources" to scaffold working projects with multiple integrated systems working together without manual configuration.

+## Currently Supported Scenarios:
+- Developer can add a Teams custom tab feature via `fx add teams-tab` to any existing web app and obtain the ability to F5 directly into the Teams client via the `fx dev` command.
+- Developer can scaffold a new package in the repo using a template they can control

 ## Feature Highlights:
 - Plugins and resource definitions can be implemented in separate packages
 - Plugins and resource definitions can be implemented "locally" by the developer within the project they are working on